mbenkek/docsandloyalty/privacypolicy.md

 - Delete stored items or delete the app and its data.
 - Manage device backups through Apple's settings and tools.

-For questions about this policy or applicable privacy rights, contact us using the details below.
+For questions about this policy or applicable privacy rights, contact me using the details below.

 ## 11. Changes to This Policy

-We may update this policy when the app's features or data practices change.
+I may update this policy when the app's features or data practices change.

 The effective date above identifies the current version.
 Material changes will be communicated as required by applicable law.

 ## 12. Contact

-Developer or company: [DEVELOPER OR COMPANY NAME]
+Developer or company:

-Privacy email: [PRIVACY CONTACT EMAIL]
+Marko Benkek

-Address: [BUSINESS OR CONTACT ADDRESS]
+mbenkek@gmail.com